Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Hi there,

-Regarding your question how much tulle you need to cover a balloon, please check out my answer to a similar question here.
+Please also check out my answer to a similar question here.

 Best,